ziliolu/42_push_swap/README.md

 ## Algorithm

-The algorithm used in this project is based on the article ["Push Swap: Solving Sorting Problem with Minimized Number of Operations"](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) by Ayodele Yogundairo.
+The algorithm used in this project is based on the article ["Push Swap — A journey to find most efficient sorting algorithm"](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) by Yiğit Ali.

 The algorithm can be summarized as follows: